-- (a) for an offence involving the disposal of 50 litres or more of class B hazardous litter or general litter-\$1 000; - (b) for an offence involving the disposal of up to 50 litres of class B hazardous litter-\$500; - (c) for an offence involving the disposal of up to 50 litres of general litter-\$210. - (2) For the purposes of subsection (1)- - (a) if litter is discarded, deposited, blows or falls from premises or a vehicle onto land or into waters, it is taken to have been disposed of onto the land or into the waters; and - (b) a person will be taken to have disposed of litter onto land or into waters if the person caused or allowed the litter to be disposed of onto the land or into the waters; and - (c) the occupier or person in charge of a place from which litter is discarded or deposited or blows or falls will be taken to have disposed of the litter (but without affecting the liability of any other person in respect of the disposal).
+- (a) for an offence involving the disposal of 50 litres or more of class B hazardous litter or general litter-\$1 000; - litter-\$500; - for an offence involving the disposal of up to 50 litres of general litter-\$210. - land or into waters, it is taken to have been disposed of onto the land or into the waters: and - person caused or allowed the litter to be disposed of onto the land or into the waters; and - the occupier or person in charge of a place from which litter is discarded or deposited or blows or falls will be taken to have disposed of the litter (but without affecting the liability of any other person in respect of the disposal).